Siphe247/Animations-of-the-top-10-goalscorers-in-Europe-s-top-5-leagues-and-Liga-Portugal/README.md

-This project aims to display an animation of the top 10 goalscorers in each of Europe's top 5 football leagues and Liga Portugal🇵🇹.
+This project aims to display an animation of the top 10 goalscorers in each of Europe's top 5 football leagues🇪🇺 and Liga Portugal🇵🇹.

 The top 5 leagues are:
 1. Premier League 🏴󠁧󠁢󠁥󠁮󠁧󠁿